open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-4. Create a RestController for FirstService
+4. Create a REST controller for FirstService
 5. Create a span to wrap FirstServiceController.firstTracedMethod()

 ```java